cuizhenxi8/zhenxicui.github.io/_pages/Activities.md

 ## Award

+China Robot Competition and the RoboCup China (Humanoid Biped Group) first prizes on Aug.
+2011.

+China Robot Competition and the RoboCup China (Humanoid Biped Group) first prizes on Oct.
+2012.

-RoboCup competition (Humanoid Biped Group) first prizes on Aug.
-2011, Oct.
-2012, and Oct.
-2013, respectively
+China Robot Competition and the RoboCup China (Humanoid Biped Group) first prizes on Oct.
+2013.

 National mechanical and electrical products competition second prize on Aug.
 2013